tpadge/react-sentry/README.md

-# Getting Started with Create React App
+# Getting Started with React-Sentry App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project will monitor errors and performance of a simple button app that triggerse errors on click.

 ## Available Scripts

-In the project directory, you can run:
+To start, in the project directory, you can run:

 ### `npm start`